openvinotoolkit/open_model_zoo/models/intel/machine-translation-nar-de-en-0001/description/machine-translation-nar-de-en-0001.md

 | MParams           | 77.47                 |
 | Source framework  | PyTorch\*             |

 ## Accuracy

-The quality metrics were calculated on the wmt19-en-de dataset ("test" split in lower case).
+The quality metrics were calculated on the wmt19-en-de dataset (`test` split in lower case).

 | Metric                    | Value         |
 |---------------------------|---------------|
 | BLEU                      |        21.4 % |

 ## Input